Programs & Initiatives in Communities

 Opioid Abuse Community Prevention Pilot Projects

-The Opioid Abuse Community Prevention Pilot Projects must:
+The Opioid Abuse Community Prevention Projects must:

-- Deliver health care services and care coordination to reduce the inappropriate use of opioids by patients and rates of opioid addiction;
+- Deliver health care services and care coordination to reduce the inappropriate use of opioids and opioid addiction;

-- Address any unmet social service needs that create barriers to managing pain effectively and obtaining optimal health outcomes;
+- Address unmet social service needs that create barriers to managing pain effectively and obtaining optimal health outcomes;

 - Promote the adoption of best practices related to opioid disposal and reducing opportunities for illegal access to opioids; and